APP Users: If unable to download, please re-install our APP.

 • In case the Government accepts any of the recommendations of the Committee, it may bring forward official amendments at the consideration stage of the Bill or may withdraw the Bill reported by the Standing Committee and bring forward a new Bill after incorporating the recommendations of the Standing Committee.

-• A Money Bill or a Financial Bill containing any of the provisions calculated to make a Bill a Money Bill, however, cannot be referred to a Joint Committee of the Houses.
+• However, a Money Bill or a Financial Bill that qualifies as a Money Bill cannot be sent to a Joint Committee of both Houses.

-Restriction on the introduction of Certain categories of Bills in Rajya Sabha
+6.Restrictions on Introducing Certain Bills in Rajya Sabha

-• A Bill may be introduced in either House of Parliament.
-However, a Money Bill can not be introduced in Rajya Sabha.
+• Bills can be introduced in either House of Parliament, but a Money Bill cannot be introduced in the Rajya Sabha.

-• If any question arises about whether a Bill is a Money Bill or not, the decision of the Speaker thereon is final.
+• It must be introduced in the Lok Sabha with the President's prior recommendation.
+If there is any doubt about whether a Bill is a Money Bill, the Speaker's decision is final.

-If Rajya Sabha does not return a Money Bill within the prescribed period of 14 days, the Bill is deemed to have been passed by both Houses of Parliament at the expiry of the said period of 14 days in the form in which it was passed by Lok Sabha.
+• If the Rajya Sabha fails to return the Money Bill within 14 days, the Bill is considered passed by both Houses in the form it was originally approved by the Lok Sabha.

 Joint Sitting